 - 1 jar of Boar's Head brown sugar & spices ham glaze

 - 6 to 7 pound uncured spiral ham

-- Remove the ham from its package and lay it down in a large roasting pan with its flat-side down.
+- Remove the ham from its package and give it a quick rinse.
+Next, lay it down in a large roasting pan with its flat-side down.

 - Juice 1 navel orange and pour the juice over the ham.